hacktuarial/hacktuarial.github.io/resume.md

 May 2019 - Present

 * Increase click through rate by 3% using $\epsilon$-greedy bandit
-* Use deep learning to identify similar styles based on images
+* Use deep learning to identify similar products based on images
-* Use K-Medoids, Earth Movers Distance, and Pointwise Mutual Information to make outfit recommendations
 * Write a Flask app to collect quantitative fashion ratings from subject matter experts
 * Set standards for methodology and analysis in A/B testing